mixuala/adventures-in-AI/Lab: tensorflow playground.md

 	- there are many valid solutions; it's an art not a science,

 3. Features (Inputs)
-> predict blue/orange dots based on a sample from the dataset.
+> predict blue/orange dots on a 2D chart based on a sample from the dataset.
 ![circle](https://i.postimg.cc/cHqGVcW3/tfp-data1.png)

 ![XOR](https://i.postimg.cc/25LfcKsm/tfp-data2.png)
 ![???](https://i.postimg.cc/cHQGZ81b/tfp-data3.png)
 ![spiral](https://i.postimg.cc/SRkFKNJN/tfp-data4.png)
 	- raw data: x1, x2  or `(x,y)`
-	- "feature engineering" is the manipulation of raw data to create useful features for learning, access to 5 additional engineered features
+	- "feature engineering" is the manipulation of raw data to create useful features for learning, access to 5 additional engineered features, e.g. x1^2 , x2*x2.

 4. Hidden Layers
 	- this is where you get the big money